 The Process Behind PlantRight’s List

-For those of you exploring PlantRight’s latest list and wondering, ‘How exactly did they come up with this list… and who, exactly, is they?’ this article is for you.
+For those of you exploring PlantRight’s latest list and wondering, ‘How exactly did they come up with this list… and who is behind it?’ this article is for you.
 You know what’s on the list, so now take a look at the people, the process, and the science behind the latest PlantRight List of Suggested Alternatives for Invasive Garden Plants.

 Since 2005, PlantRight has been collaborating with the nursery industry to voluntarily phase out invasive horticultural plants -- in ways that make economic and environmental sense.
 In fact CANGC has played an active role in the evolution of PlantRight, which is a Sustainable Conservation-led initiative.
 Current CANGC Board Members sit on PlantRight’s committees and are represented among PlantRight’s earliest partner organizations.